timchu/LinkingConcepts/README.md

 Ritesh Ragavender is same as tiny hippopotami because....

-> both of them are cute, adorable, and are successful startup founders  in Silicon Valley.
+> both of them are cute and adorable startup founders in Silicon Valley.

 congratulations!
 Ritesh Ragavender is same as tiny hippopotami!
-(....because both of them are cute, adorable, and are successful startup founders  in Silicon Valley.)
+(....because both of them are cute and adorable startup founders in Silicon Valley.)